 • Caring for the altar candles

-• Bearing the cross and candles in the entrance procession
+• Carrying the cross and candles in the entrance procession

 • Assisting with holy water, water, wine and offertory gifts at Mass